On the dimension distortion under fractionally smooth mappings: Intermediate dimensions under fractionally smooth Sobolev mappings

 \begin{proof}[Proof of Theorem~\ref{thm:FractionalIntDim}] Let $E\subset X$ be compact and $\eps\in (0,1)$.
 Note that the centers of balls that cover $E$ in the definition of compactly H\"older mappings do not necessarily lie in $E$, while it is a requirement for the inequalities in Corollary~\ref{DOUBembedding-cpt} and Lemma~\ref{Le:Make_disjoint_integrals}.
 Thus, we need to apply these properties to a potentially larger compact set than $E$.
 Take any point $x_E\in E$.
 Then a straightforward calculation shows that Thus, if $K$ is the closure of $B(x_E, |E|+1/2)$, and $\mathcal{B}$ is a covering of $E$ by balls of radius at most $1/10$, then all elements of $\mathcal{B}$ lie entirely in $K$, along with their centers.

 Our plan is to apply Corollary~\ref{DOUBembedding-cpt} and Lemma~\ref{Le:Make_disjoint_integrals} with the set $K$, which is compact by virtue of $X$ being proper.
 With this goal in mind, consider the radius where $R_K, R_K'$ are as in Corollary~\ref{DOUBembedding-cpt} and Lemma~\ref{Le:Make_disjoint_integrals}, respectively, and $R_{\text{hom}}(K):=\tilde{R}_{\text{hom}}(K)/3$ with $\tilde{R}_{\text{hom}}(K)$ as in the local $Q$-homogeneity condition \eqref{Qhom} for the compact set $K$.
+With a view of applying \eqref{maximalestimate} later in the proof, let $K'\subset X$ be any measurable set that contains every ball centered in $K$ with radius at most $2r_E$.
+Since $X$ is proper, we can choose $K'$ to be compact.